 When making Dill Pickle dip, make sure to use full-fat sour cream.
 It needs to be thick, and lower fat options will result in watery dip.

 This dip is best when made ahead of time.
-It thickens as it sits, so giving it ample resting time in the fridge is best.
+It thickens as it sits, so giving it ample resting time in the fridge is best, in an airtight container.
 It also allows all the flavors and spice to mingle and make tasty friends.

 It’s also best if the pickles are chopped finely.
 Larger pieces is good, but I’ve found this dip to be more popular when the pickles are chopped smaller.
 You can chop manually or if you have a food processor, the job with be done in record time.